What we seek in Triangle renters

 Our recommendation

-After the background check is finished we make a recommendation to the landlord based upon our experience as rental managers in Triangle and the information that we have verified.
+After the background check is finished we make a recommendation to the owner based upon our experience as rental managers in Triangle and the information that we have verified.
 Ultimately the landlord decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

-Do you want know more about the community?
+Do you need know more about our local real estate market?

 Our Broker Will Nesbitt